mac-s-g/react-json-view/README.md

 `onDelete`|`(delete) => {}`|`false`|When a callback function is passed in, `delete` functionality is enabled.
 The callback is invoked before deletions are completed.
 Returning `false` from `onDelete` will prevent the change from being made.

 ### Features
+* `onEdit`, `onAdd` and `onDelete` props allow users to edit the `src` variable
-* Object and array nodes can be collapsed and expanded
+* Object, array, string and function values can be collapsed and expanded
-* Object and array nodes display meta-data
+* Object and array nodes display length
 * Object and array nodes support a "Copy to Clipboard" feature
-* `onEdit` prop allows users to edit the `src` variable
 * String values can be truncated after a specified length
 * Base-16 Theme Support